+TERBURG.
 Portraits of Terburg and his wife, small whole-lengths.

-beating a drum; behind, figures drinking: over a door is written-SALUS PATRIE, with Jan Steen's name in gold letters.
+J.STEEN.
+A woman with a child sucking, a boy beating a drum; behind, figures drinking: over a door is written-SALUS PATRIÆ, with Jan Steen's name in gold letters.
 There is great force in this picture.

-The pillaging of a village, by Wou-
+WOUVER- The pillaging of a village by Wou-vermans.

-r.
-Hoost.
+P. HOGET.
 Inside of a room, with a woman and child.
 Its companion, a woman sweep-ing.

-THE account which has now been DUTCH given of the Dutch pictures is, I confess, more barren of entertainment, than I expected.
-One would wish to be able to convey to the reader some idea of that excellence, the sight of which has afforded so much pleasure: but as their merit often consists in the truth of representation alone, whatever praise they deserve, whatever pleasure they give when under the eye, they make but a poor figure in description.
+THE account which has now been Du given of the Dutch pictures is, I confess, more barren of entertainment. than I expected.
+One would wish to be able to convey to the reader some idea of that excellence, the sight of which has afforded so much pleasure: But as their merit often consists in the truth of representation alone, whatever praise they deserve, whatever pleasure they give when under the eye; they make but a poor figure in description.
 It is to the eye only that the works of this school are addressed; it is not therefore to be wondered at, that what was intended solely for the gratification of one sense, succeeds but ill, when applied to another.

-A market-woman with a hare in her hand, a man blowing a trumpet, or a boy blowing bubbles, a view of the inside or outside of a church, are the subjects of some of their most valuable pictures; but there is still entertain-vol. 11.
+A market-woman with a hare in her hand, a man blowing a trumpet, or a boy blowing bubbles, a view of the inside or outside of a church, are the subjects of some of their most valuable pictures; but there is still entertain-